Skip to main content

 1. Businessman:

-In these cases, for the quantification of the management, organization and planning tasks of the activity and, in general, those inherent to its ownership, the owner of the activity will be counted as 0.25 people /year , except when higher or lower effective dedication is proven.
+In these cases, for the quantification of the tasks of management, organization and planning of the activity and, in general, those inherent to the ownership of the same, the owner of the activity will be computed at 0.25 people/year , except when a higher or lower effective dedication is accredited.

 The number of units of the "non-salaried personnel" module will be expressed with two decimal places.

-Determine the units of the "non-salaried personnel" module used in the activity in 2022, taking into account that, as a result of the temporary disability of the owner, the activity was closed for 83 days in 2022.
+Determine the units of the "non-salaried personnel" module used in the activity in 2022, taking into account that, as a result of the temporary disability of the holder, the activity was closed for 83 days in 2022.

 Solution: